zemiguel20/AirRaceGame/Documentation/Index.md

 The Main Menu scene is the first scene that opens when the game is launched.

-It has a canvas with a background color and a menu.
+It has a canvas with a background color and the various panels.

 This menu is has 2 button elements with text.
 One is *Play* and the oher one *Quit*.

+Play opens a Map selector, with box buttons for each map.

+When a map is selected, the panel for that map is shown, which shows a preview photo of the map and the leaderboard for that map.
+If the Play button on this panel is clicked, the Scene of the map is loaded.